vladkol/MediaPlayback/README.md

 * All formats, codecs and media containers [supported by Windows 10](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/supported-codecs#video-codec--format-support)
 * Subtitles

+## New in this version (1.5):
+* The texture pipeline has been redesigned for supporting Stereoscopic videos with correspondding metadata
+* New 360VideoShader for rendiring monoscopic and stereoscopic videos in stereoscopic mode on a single mesh for both eyes in Mixed Reality
+* Ambisonic audio support on Windows 10 "RS4"

 The plugin is built on top of [MediaPlayer](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/play-audio-and-video-with-mediaplayer) Universal Windows Platform API.
 Primarily targeting [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality/mixed_reality), it also supports Windows Standalone (desktop) apps built with Unity.

-MediaPlaybackDemo is a demo project covering 3 key scenarios:
+MediaPlaybackUnity is a Unity project covering 3 key scenarios:
 * Regular video playback with Adaptive Streaming, MediaPlayback.unity scene.
-* 360 video playback (mono), MediaPlayback360Mono.unity scene.
+* 360 video playback (mono), MediaPlayback360.unity scene.
-* 360 video playback (stereo), MediaPlayback360Stereo.unity scene.
 The demo project already has all plugin binaries prebuilt.

 Supported Unity versions:
 * 5.6.3
 * 2017.2.1
-* 2017.3 (preliminary)
+* 2017.3.x

 ## How to use
 1. Download [MediaPlaybackDemo release package](https://github.com/vladkol/MediaPlayback/releases) or open MediaPlaybackDemo project from a cloned repo.